-However, the main problem with TESOL certification online is not the delivery model.
+The main problem with most online TESOL courses out there is not the delivery model.
 It is the content of the course and the level of the assignments.
-Few online schools have experience delivering advanced programs such as TESL Canada, Trinity CertTESOL, or CELTA provider is recommended for a career in TESOL.
+For this reason, an advanced program from a recognized TESL Canada, Trinity CertTESOL, or CELTA provider is recommended for a career in TESOL.

 The online TESOL certification courses offered by OnTESOL were designed by Coventry House International.
-We use their Trinity CertTESOL syllabus to offer the best TESOL training in an online format.
-All our courses are recognized by TESL Canada and ACTDEC UK.
+We use their Trinity CertTESOL syllabus to offer quality TESOL training in an online format.
+All our courses are recognized by TESL Canada.

 The courses offered by OnTESOL go beyond the theory and methodology of teaching English.
 All our online TESOL courses are assessed through practical lesson planning assignments that will prepare you to use the Communicative Language Teaching method anywhere in the world.